Selected Correspondence Peter

 Immediately followed by –

-‘This process of identifying various aspects of the human condition within me became a full-time occupation.
+[Peter]: ‘This process of identifying various aspects of the human condition within me became a full-time occupation.
 Whenever I was not experiencing myself at the optimum level possible at the time, I had something, some aspect of the Human Condition, to look at.
-This constant looking within myself – my psyche – would then expose that particular belief or instinct as silly, not sensible, and it would eventually disappear.
+This constant looking within myself – my psyche – would then expose that particular belief or instinctual passion as silly, not sensible, and it would eventually disappear.
 Often the change was sudden and dramatic with a corresponding thrill of freedom, while other issues brought a slow, sluggish release.
 Often I found myself impatient at an apparent lack of progress, just to realise that this was exactly the issue to look at – perhaps the desire for excitement and achievement, or good old boredom.
 It was extraordinary that the next thing would come along, and the right circumstances and events would occur, confronting and aiding me.
 Sometimes, seeing through some part of ‘me’ as a mere belief or instinctual pattern would come as a flash of realisation, sometimes as a slow painful dawning, which I would fight tooth and nail, reluctant to even acknowledge, let alone throw out.
-But gradually I could notice the psychological/psychic entity becoming thinner, actually weakening its hold over me’.
-Peter’s Journal Intelligence 1998
+But gradually I could notice the psychological entity becoming thinner, actually weakening its hold over me.’.
+Peter’s Journal, Intelligence

 And further for the record, this is what I wrote immediately after my theoretical question –

-‘In the end, his [Rajneesh’s] departure diffused the situation and the Ranch fizzled to an end amidst much acrimony and bewilderment.
 In the commune in which I lived, we watched most of the drama on television as Rajneesh was arrested and put into chains, no doubt as a form of public humiliation.
 I remember being almost physically ill as the appalling tales of deception, drugging and even poisoning emerged – this was what lay beneath the outer facade of peace and love.
 People had actually been psychologically and physically harmed!’
-Peter’s Journal God 1998
+Peter’s Journal, Spiritual Search

 Little did I know that by making the depths of my feelings known in public that I would one day be pilloried for having acknowledged having such feelings on a mailing list set up as a forum for those interested in discussing how to investigate and become free of such feelings.